Expert: China Has 'Global Chokehold' on Medicine, Can Shut Down Our Pharmacies, Hospitals in Months

 Gibson added, “It’s not a free market.
 They cheated [with] subsidies to these Chinese companies, so it’s very hard for any U.S. or Western company to compete, because you’re competing not with Chinese companies, you’re competing with the Chinese government.”

 “We’re losing our manufacturing base,” warned Gisbon.
 “It’s just collapsing before our eyes.
-It’s the reason why we have really poor quality medicines now coming in.
+It’s the reason why we have really poor quality medicines now coming in.”

 Gibson quoted a physician she spoke with, “We’re becoming like a developing country with our medicines.”